About Form 1040

-Form 1040 is the most complex of the 3 major individual tax forms.
-However, it offers many tax breaks not available if you file a simpler form, like Form 1040EZ or Form 1040A.
+Form 1040 is the most complex of the three major individual tax forms.
+However, it offers many tax breaks you can't get if you file a simpler form, like Form 1040EZ or Form 1040A.
 You can report all types of income, expenses, and credits on a 1040.

 If you receive these types of income, you must file a 1040:

-Insurance policy dividends totaling more than the premiums you paid
+- Insurance policy dividends that are more than the premiums you paid

-Interest you received or paid on securities transferred between interest payment dates
+- Interest you received or paid on securities that were transferred between interest payment dates

 You also must file a 1040 if any of these apply:

-You qualify to exclude income from sources in Puerto Rico or American Samoa because you were a bona fide resident of either.
+- You qualify to exclude income from sources in Puerto Rico or American Samoa since you were a bona fide resident of either.

-You have an Alternative Minimum Tax (AMT) adjustment on stock acquired from exercising an incentive stock option.
+- You have an Alternative Minimum Tax (AMT) adjustment on stock you got by exercising an incentive stock option.

-You owe excise tax on insider stock compensation from an expatriated corporation.
+- You owe excise tax on insider stock compensation you got from an expatriated corporation.

-You're reporting an original issue discount (OID) amount that doesn't match the amount on Form 1099-OID.
-To learn more, see IRS Publication 1212: List of Original Issue Discount Instruments.
+- You're reporting an original issue discount (OID) amount that doesn't match the amount on Form 1099-OID.
+To learn more, see Publication 1212: List of Original Issue Discount Instruments at www.irs.gov.

-You're eligible for the health coverage tax credit.
-To learn more, see the Form 8885 instructions.
+- You're eligible for the premium tax credit.
+To learn more, see the Form 8962 instructions.